 The more a woman knows about heart disease, the better her chances of beating it.
 However, because of long-standing misconceptions about this condition, many continue to be at risk.

 The symptoms of a heart attack can be different in women than they are in men.
 As a result, many women attribute these symptoms to other factors and lose precious time identifying a heart attack.
-The vision of the GHS Women’s Heart Center is to correct gender inequalities as they relate to heart health and help women reduce their chances of heart disease.
+The vision of the Prisma Health Women’s Heart Center is to correct gender inequalities as they relate to heart health and help women reduce their chances of heart disease.